cole-wilson/sailboat/README.md

 <a style="display:inline-block;" align="center" href="//sailboat.colewilson.xyz">View Documentation Site</a>

+> **Note:** While this program is still in early stages, it is suitable for use in production.
+If you have any problems/suggestions/questions please let me know in a GitHub Issue.
+This is my first big open-source project, so feel free to submit a pull-request!
+> Thanks!
+> \- Cole Wilson

 ## About
 Sailboat is a Python developer's best friend.
 It's a Python build tool that can do anything you need it to!
 It suports a countless number of plugins — you can even [make your own](#plugins).
 Sailboat is made for anyone, whether you are a beginner on your very first project, or a senior software engineer with years of experience.